moonbitlang/moon/docs/manual/src/tutorial.md

 Here's a brief explanation of the directory structure:

 - `moon.mod.json` is used to identify a directory as a MoonBit module.
-It contains the module's metadata, such as the module name, version, etc. `root-dir` specifies the root directory of the module.
+It contains the module's metadata, such as the module name, version, etc. `source` specifies the source directory of the module.
 The default value is `src`.

   ```json
   {